Short History of Bikinis: How It All Started

 Fashion is an unending evolution.
 Through the years, we have seen different fashion styles that have been constantly changing to give us something ‘new’.
 One of the most notable fashion garments that share a long history is the bikini swimsuit.

 When one thinks of bikinis, the idea of a two-piece garment for swimming that looks very much like women’s underwear easily comes to mind.
-Yes, it’s how it is typically described but as time has passed, bikinis came up with vast variations that feature different types of styles.
+Yes, it’s how it is typically described but as time has passed, various designers came up with variations that feature different types of styles.
+Nowadays, the name is used for lots of different items.
+These pieces are not only stylish but also help women feel confident, and at peace with their body.

 Before we dive into the latest trend in the bikini scene, let us walk you through the history behind it.
-You’d be surprised to know that bikinis were worn as early as 1400 BC!
+You’d be surprised to know that this beachwear was worn as early as 1400 BC!
 The ancient Greek paintings and artifacts can prove that.
+Of course, they were very different from the products we have today.

 Where it all started – Designer Invention